use-ink/ink-docs/docs/basics/upgradeability.md

 ### Properties

 - Delegates any call that does not match a selector of itself to another contract.
-- Code is required to uploaded on-chain, but is not required to be instantiated.
+- Code is required to be uploaded on-chain, but is not required to be instantiated.
 - State is stored in the storage of the original contract which submits the call.
 - Storage layout must be identical between both contract codes.